SamGRosen/BCBC/README.md

-# BCC
+# BCBC

-Codes for Biconvex Clustering
+Code for Biconvex Biclustering